-You cannot include the admin node or any rack leader controller (RLC) nodes in an array.
+You cannot include an SGI ICE admin node or any rack leader controller (RLC) nodes in an array.
+You can include an SGI Rackable admin node in an array.

 For general Array Services configuration information, see the following:

 - arrayconfig(8), which describes how to use the arrayconfig(8) command to configure Array Services. - arrayconfig_tempo(8), which describes Array Services configuration characteristics that are specific to clusters.